 If you’re looking for new ways you can make your home greener, we recommend starting with your windows and doors!

 Aside from letting light in, your windows and doors play an important role in your home.
 They are essential to protecting your house from excess heat in the summer and keeping warm air in throughout the winter, thus maintaining the proper temperature within your home.
 Replacing old, failing windows is a great way to be more energy efficient.

 Why invest in new windows?
 Aging, cheaper windows lack multi-chambered, fusion-welded frame construction and often lead to air infiltration, lower overall energy efficiency, and eventual structural failure.
-With Feazel aluminum or vinyl windows, you’ll get not only increased strength but noticeable savings on your energy bills.
+With Feazel, we provide windows at different price points based on your needs.
+You’ll get not only increased strength but noticeable savings on your energy bills.
 Our windows can save, on average, $101-$538!

 Energy-Efficient Replacement Window Options

 Through our partnership with Pella®, we offer exquisitely crafted windows in a variety of materials.
 Pella®’s InsulShield® glass collection offers many innovative choices to help increase efficiency and decrease your energy bill costs.
 Pella® windows offer energy-efficient options that will meet or exceed ENERGY STAR® certification across all 50 states.